 - This pretty country grows potatoes, grains, flax and sugar beet; they also rear cattle and catch fish.

 - Its industry consists of textiles, clothing, chemicals and the manufacture of electric motors, television sets, refrigerators, freezers and metal cutting machine tools.

 - Lithuania exports textiles and clothing, machinery and equipment, chemicals and mineral products.

-Do you know any interesting or fun facts about Lithuania that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Lithuania?
+Share them in the comments below!